DestinysCodePortfolio/FRAT-NIGHT/README.md

 • Removed item and player classes due to unneccessary nature, both could be incorporated as choices in the dialogueTree
 • Updated relation arrows to accurately reflect the nature of class interaction

+## Installation/Usage Instructions
+1.)
+Enter "cmake ." into the terminal
+2.)
+Enter "make" into the terminal
+3.)
+Enter "./bin/Rush_Week" into the terminal
+4.)
+To run tests enter "./bin/runAllTests

+How To Play: Enter the prompted characters into the terminal depending on the choice you want to make.